 Those who wish to stay overnight can pitch a tent or stay in one of the few closed cottages (P1000 per night).
 Camping is a popular activity in Hagimit; during weekends, there are plenty of teenagers camped right by the water.
 If you want to go this route, make sure you bring your own source of light; electricity in this part is not that reliable.
 Also, bring insect repellant; I’ve seen humongous mosquitoes during our visit.

-Insider tips: I recommend going to Hagimit Falls on a week day.
+Insider tips: I recommend going to Hagimit Falls on a weekday.
 It can get a little too crowded during weekends and the cool pools become coveted pieces of real estate.
 Bring as much food as you want too!
-There’s no corkage but soft drinks are quite expensive of you buy on site.
+There’s no corkage but soft drinks are quite expensive if you buy on site.

 Downloadable Resources: For a closer look at Hagimit Falls, Philippine Traveler has prepared a photo review for you.
 The Hagimit Falls Review is available as a free PDF download or free Powerpoint download.
 Enjoy this review at your leisure or share it with a friend!